MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 ## Deploy content from one stage to another

 Once you have content in a pipeline stage, you can deploy it to the next stage.
 Deploying content to another stage is usually done after you've performed some actions in the pipeline.
 For example, made development changes to your content in the development stage, or tested your content in the test stage.
-A typical workflow for moving content from stage to stage, is development to test, and then test to production.
+Though you can have up to ten different stages in the pipeline, a typical workflow for moving content is development to test stage, and then test to production.
 You can learn more about this process, in the [deploy content to an existing workspace](understand-the-deployment-process.md#deploy-content-to-an-existing-workspace) section.

-When you're deploying content to a stage that already has other content in it, select the items you want to deploy.
+When you deploy content to a stage that already has other content in it, select the items you want to deploy.
 If there's already an item there with the same name, that item will be overwritten.
 Relationships between the items aren't kept.
 Therefore, if you deploy a report that is bound to a dataset in the source stage, only the report will be deployed.
 If you want to deploy everything connected to the report, use the **Select related** button.

 To deploy content to the next stage in the deployment pipeline, select the deploy button at the bottom of the stage.